bencline1/Allpix_GaAs/doc/usermanual/framework.md

 Conversions to the requested type are using the `fromstring` and `tostring` methods provided by the string utility library described in Section [Internal utilities](framework-redirect-module-inputs-outputs.md#internal-utilities).
-These conversions largely follow standard parsing, with one important exception.
+These conversions largely follow standard C++ parsing, with one important exception.
 If (and only if) the value is retrieved as a C/C++ string and the string is fully enclosed by a pair of `"` characters, these are stripped before returning the value.
 Strings can thus also be provided with or without quotation marks.